Tomas-Kuchta-FPV/Open-ESPilot/JOURNAL.md

 **Time spent: 3h**

-## Talked with DavidBuzz and asked for help, laid ground work for ESP32S3 core schematic and Pin definitions - 28.6.2025
+## Talked with DavidBuzz and asked for help, laid ground work for ESP32S3 core schematic and Pin definitions. - 28.6.2025
 I have read a lot of great responses to the message.
 Thank everyone for support.

 We have decided on a form factor of a plane FC.
 Because this is my First FC and I didn't want to complicate it.